tomzx/blog.tomrochette.com-content/machine-learning/daily-log/2017-01-20/article.md

 I followed the introductory tutorial available @ http://machinelearningmastery.com/machine-learning-in-python-step-by-step/.
 It allowed me to learn a few neat tricks that makes it possible for me to rapidly inspect the data (`head`/`tail`/`describe`/`plot(kind="box")`/`hist` on a dataset, `groupby(...).size()` to get an idea of classes distribution).

-Through the tutorial, I was lead to try various models: logistic regression, linear discrimnant analysis, k neighbors classifier, decision tree classifier, Gaussian naïve bayes and support vector clustering.
+Through the tutorial, I was lead to try various models: logistic regression, linear discriminant analysis, k neighbors classifier, decision tree classifier, Gaussian naïve Bayes and support vector clustering.

 Model: Cross-validation mean (std deviation)
 LR: 0.466854 (0.006114)